ethereum/devp2p/discv5/discv5-rationale.md

 # Topic-based Service Discovery

-This section explains the rationale for TopDisc, the topic-based service discovery extension to Node Discovery v5.
-TopDisc is based on the DISC-NG design described in [DISC-NG] paper.
+This section explains the rationale for [TopDisc], the topic-based service discovery extension to Node Discovery v5.
+TopDisc is based on the design described in [DISC-NG] paper.

 TopDisc addresses the problem of discovering peers that participate in a particular decentralised service or application.
 The participants of such a service form a